 Site icon Frank Lloyd Wright Sites

 The Lykes House is an incredible design based on circles coming from a time very late in Frank Lloyd Wright’s life when had embraced the geometry of circles.
+That geometry also accounts for it’s nickname of the “Circular Sun House.”
 The sketches for the house were the last to come from the great architect; he died in April of 1959 before the design was complete.

 Stay the Night